martinscheffler/qtentity/README.md

         Sprite* sprite;
         entityManager.createComponent(spaceShipId, sprite, {"path", ":/assets/spaceArt.svg"}, {"subTex", QRect(374,360,106,90)});

-The third parameter to createComponent accepts a QVariantMap with values for the component properties - more later.
+The third parameter to createComponent accepts a QVariantMap with values for the component properties - more on that later.

 Implementation details
 -------------